-The School of GeoSciences has three Lacoste and Romberg gravity meters.
+The School of GeoSciences has four Lacoste and Romberg gravity meters.
 These instruments are one of the School’s “facilities”, meaning that they are a long-term equipment asset and that they can be made available on loan to users across the University, and from outside the University, who have a need to make some gravity measurements.
 Anyone wishing to use the instruments should contact Hugh.Pumphrey@ed.ac.uk in the first instance.

 L and R gravity meters are usually referred to by their serial numbers.
 The original model G series have a calibrated range that covers the entire world.
 The model D series have a greater precision but are calibrated over a more limited range.
 The instruments we have are:

 - G-275.
 This instrument was purchased in 1971 and is as it was when purchased, apart from routine servicing.
+It has a smaller case than usual and is very basic, with none of the optional extras.

 - D-145.
 This instrument was purchased in 1989 and is as it was when purchased, apart from routine servicing.
 It has both a fine and a coarse dial, combining the merits of the original model G and model D instruments.
+It also has the optional beam galvanometer, analogue output and electronic levels.

 - D-154.
 This instrument was purchased in 1989 and was at the time similar to D-145.
 It has since been upgraded by ZLS (https://zlscorp.com/) to add a high-precision electronic readout system.